Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

 Type 8s are natural leaders drawn to positions where they can exert influence and make impactful decisions.
 Careers in business leadership, entrepreneurship, or law can be highly suitable.
 Their assertiveness and willingness to take on challenges make them effective in high-stakes environments like crisis management or political advocacy.

+<h4>Potential Careers for the Enneagram type 8</h4>

+- Startup founder: Leading a startup satisfies their desire to be in control of their destiny.
+- Crisis Manager: Navigating high-pressure situations leverages their strength and decisiveness.
+- Political Strategist: Crafting and executing political campaigns aligns with their assertive and protective nature
+- Litigation Attorney: Advocating fiercely in the courtroom suits their confrontational and persuasive skills.
+- Construction Manager: Overseeing building projects fits their need to lead and have a straightforward approach.

 [More on type 8s](/blog/enneagram/enneagram-type-8)

 </article>
   <article class="section-content">
    <h3>Type 9 - The Peacemaker</h3>

-Type 9s, with their easy-going and inclusive nature, are well-suited for roles that require mediation and consensus-building.
+Type 9s, with their easygoing and inclusive nature, are well-suited for roles that require mediation and consensus-building.
 They thrive in fields like human resources, counseling, or diplomacy.
 Their ability to see multiple perspectives makes them effective in roles that require negotiation and conflict resolution.

+<h4>Potential Careers for the Enneagram type 9</h4>

+- Mediator: Resolving conflicts leverages their natural ability to see multiple perspectives.
+- Librarian: Providing a calm and welcoming environment suits their supportive and easygoing nature.
+- Garden Designer: Creating peaceful outdoor spaces aligns with their love for harmony and nature.
+- Yoga Instructor: Teaching and guiding others in finding balance and inner peace caters to their soothing presence and inclusive approach.
+- Non-Profit Organization Worker: Contributing to causes that promote peace and well-being aligns with their altruistic values.

 [More on type 9s](/blog/enneagram/enneagram-type-9)